HL7/FHIR-ONC-Meds/pages/_includes/all-meds-storyboard.md

-The following example is based upon the following scenario.
+The following example is based upon the following scenario:

 Patient Brian Z uses an App to request all his medications from a single provider, Dr Cayr.
 This test scenario exercises a mix of routine meds, unusual schedule meds and as-needed meds.
 All meds are in the outpatient setting only.